 Some scammers offer fake verification badges for a fee.
 The scam usually involves sending a message promising a verification badge at a low cost, leading victims to fill out a form with personal information.
 Remember, only TikTok can issue official verification badges.
 Ignore any offers claiming otherwise.

-These scams exploit the goodwill of users during crises.
+These TikTok scams exploit the goodwill of users during crises.
 Fraudsters create fake donation campaigns for recent events, such as natural disasters or pandemics, to trick people into donating money.
-To avoid these scams, thoroughly research any organization before donating and look for verified information.
+To avoid these TikTok money scams, thoroughly research any organization before donating and look for verified information.
 Legitimate charities do not pressure individuals into donating.

 Here are some red flags to watch for: